 - Demonstrate knowledge of the contributions of American Indian value-belief systems and practical knowledge across all fields of human endeavor.

-Students are required to declare the American Indian studies (AIS) certificate.
-For academic advising regarding the certificate, students should contact the AIS certificate advisor to obtain more details about the certificate program and general academic advising.
+Students are required to declare the American Indian and Indigenous Studies (AIIS) certificate.
+For academic advising regarding the certificate, students should contact the AIIS certificate advisor to obtain more details about the certificate program and general academic advising.
 Contact Denise Wiyaka at email@example.com or request information by sending an email to firstname.lastname@example.org.
-Students can also visit the AIS office at 316 Ingraham Hall.